 In our last article, Is Product the new Strategy?
-WE discovered that Product, with only 5% of ex-consultants in this arena, is not the new Strategy, well not yet anyway.
+We discovered that Product, with only 5% of ex-consultants in this arena, is not the new Strategy, well not yet anyway.

 One interesting fact we did discover was that nearly one-third (32%) of ex-consultants have made it to C-suite, MD, Head of, and GM level leadership roles in industry - not leading a Strategy, Marketing or Product function that is, but actually leading a business unit or business, as in being the MD or CEO, itself.
 We wanted to take a deeper-dive into this further here, by seeing which consulting brands might give individuals the best springboard into such roles.
 As we know, the past does not always predict the future but over time we might just see history repeating itself.